It is sometimes useful to dump all of the environment variables

 visible to the Wrapper, along with where the values originated.

-so it will be included in debug output by default.
+The default value is DEBUG meaning that it will be included in debug output.

 It is fairly common that users have problems with their environment not being what was expected.

 This property can be very powerful in helping to track down the source of such problems.

 When running as a service on Windows XP or Windows Server 2003, the Wrapper will load all declared

 system-wide environment variables stored in the registry when the Wrapper is first started.